sarahnovotny/ws2-defenders/incident-response/AI Incident Response.md

 <br>

-Effective security monitoring of AI systems requires capturing fine-grained telemetry at both the input, processing, and output stages of AI workflows.
+Effective security monitoring of AI systems requires capturing fine-grained telemetry at each of the input, processing, and output stages of AI workflows.
 Below are the some of the attributes essential for building threat detection use cases, anomaly detection, and incident response for AI-driven environments:

 | **Attribute**           | **Explanation** |
 |--------------------------|----------------------------------------------------------------|